xiph/ogg/README.md

 ## Testing

 This package includes a collection of automated tests.
 Running them is not part of building nor installation but optional.
-To run the tests:
+And they can only run under UNIX-like system.
+If build under automake:

     make check

+If build under CMake:

+    make test

 ## License ##